 - Operational Overview

 - Media Services

 - Speech Services

 - Transfers

 - Conferencing

 - Debugging VoiceXML Applications

 - HTTP Basic Authentication

+- Masking sensitive data in MCP trace logs

 In principle, the Media Control Platform works with the Resource Manager and other GVP components to process calls in a similar way whether the VoiceXML interpreter is the NGI or the GVPi.
 However, the way in which the NGI and the GVPi perform certain functions is different and there are differences in some areas of feature support.
 For simplicity, and for the purpose of providing an overview of the way GVP works, this section describes Media Control Platform functioning with the NGI only.